bartbartelds/obsidian-writing/2024-04-04 Writer's Alliance of Gainesville.md

 4/4 https://writersallianceofgainesville.submittable.com/submit

 "Where do we go from here?"
+Words not spoken, but rather heard, cascading through the candlelit living room.
+They formed the conclusion of a radio play written and narrated by William Mosely, a mostly forgotten playwright who made moderate local waves in the northeast, back in the '40s.
+The play carried the same title as its ending, and just like i  mostly ignored,